Supporting young adults with experience of care and custody to improve their chances of rehabilitation and create a positive future

 - Provide a protocol for prison, probation and leaving care support services outlining a coordinated approach to assessing and planning with such young adults.

-- Create accessible protocols, learning materials and tools to help future adopters understand and adapt the model to their context.
+- Created accessible protocols, learning materials and tools to help future adopters understand and adapt the model to their context.

-- Share the learning and tools with future adopters and professionals across the country through events and forums.
+- Shared the learning and tools with future adopters and professionals across the country through events and forums.

-We already know that practitioners in the pilot were better able to collaborate with one another:
+We will provide an external evaluation of impact in December 2024, however we already have interim evaluation data telling us that practitioners in the pilot were better able to collaborate with one another:

 Project team